CZ-NIC/knot/doc/reference.rst

 tcp-reuseport
 -------------

-If enabled, each TCP socket uses its own packet queue and the OS kernel socket load balancing is emloyed using SO_REUSEPORT (or SO_REUSEPORT_LB on FreeBSD).
-Set it to ``on``, except in use cases where Knot DNS serves long-period incoming TCP transfers, such as in master DNS servers.
-In such situations it is usually better to set ``tcp-reuseport`` to ``off``.
+If enabled, each TCP worker listens on its own socket and the OS kernel socket load balancing is emloyed using SO_REUSEPORT (or SO_REUSEPORT_LB on FreeBSD).
+Due to the lack of one shared socket, the server can offer higher response rate processing over TCP.
+However, in the case of time-consuming requests (e.g. zone transfers of a TLD zone), enabled reuseport may result in delayed or not being responded client requests.
+So it is advisable to use this option on slave servers.
-Failing to set this parameter to ``off`` where neccessary may, under high or atypical TCP load together with low value of :ref:`max-tcp-clients<server_max-tcp-clients>`, result in some incoming TCP connection being delayed or not being responded to at all.

 Change of this parameter requires restart of the Knot server to take effect.

-*Default:* on
+*Default:* off

 .. _server_max-tcp-clients: